“A for-profit company with a non-profit’s soul”

 We are developing two grid-scale solar PV plants in Kenya.
 They are located in Narok and Kwale county.

-We are developing a 10 MW solar PV field ar the international Airport.
+We are developing a 20 MW solar PV field at Mount Coffee.
 This will be the first PPP in Liberia

 South Sudan’s first solar PV project, Gigawatt Global has secured land for a 10 MW field.